Best Photographers for Indian Weddings in California

 How Much do South Asian wedding photographers in California cost?

-Everybody has different prices, but for a 300 person wedding expect to pay around $4500 to $6500 depending on your requirements.
+A South Asian wedding photgrapher for a 300 person wedding costs between $4000 to $6500 depending on your requirements.

 For example, some couples hire a photographer at $2,000 a day and that person is only taking pictures of close friends and family, and then six months later when they get the pictures they're like "wait, where is everybody else?"